 It is an Occupational Therapist that helps to eliminate these struggles.
 There are many benefits of occupational therapy once it is understood what an occupational therapist actually does.

 Note: This post may contain affiliate links, which means I would receive a small commission for any product purchased at no extra cost for you.
-Thank you for your support.
+Thank you for your support!
+You can read my full disclosure here.

 What is Occupational Therapy?